derekprior/vim-trimmer/README.md

 # vim-trimmer

 A super-simple vim plugin that:
-* Adds an auto-command that trims trailing whitespace on buffer write while preserving cursor position.
+* Adds an autocmd that trims trailing whitespace on buffer write while preserving cursor position.
-* Optionally disables the autocommand for specified blacklisted filetypes (see configuration).
+* Optionally disables the autocmd for specified blacklisted filetypes (see configuration).

 ## Installation